Santym-Inc/santym.fi/README.md

 # Santym

-A gateway to decentralised applications on Celo.
+A Stablecoin exchange for African Currencies on Celo